Chronic Pain Management Workshop for Chiropractors

 Upcoming Workshop Dates + Locations

-Due to COVID-19, this workshop is now offered online via Zoom and is accessible to chiropractors and students of chiropractic from any region of the province.
-Please note that, in its new online format, the course will be broken up into four-hour blocks and will be held over four days in February 2021.
-Registrants must attend all four sessions and the pre-requisite webinar in order to receive credit.
+Due to COVID-19, this workshop is now offered online via Zoom.
+Please note that in its new online format, the course will be broken up into six-hour blocks over two days, along with a two-hour pre-requisite webinar.
+Registrants must attend both sessions and the pre-requisite webinar in order to receive credit.

 Chronic and complex pain can be difficult to assess, and pain patients may not always respond to traditional chiropractic treatments.
 To treat chronic pain effectively, practitioners should be equipped with a thorough understanding of pain neurophysiology, a multidisciplinary and holistic approach to patient care, and knowledge of pain-specific treatment strategies.